 I’ve been an admirer of SFX makeup for the longest time and wanted to finally try it out for myself.
 I looked up images and articles on how to create a fake wound, then put that newly acquired knowledge to use.
-This was my first time attempting a look like this and I pretty much just winged it.
+This was my first time attempting a look like this and I pretty much just winged it, using products that I had around the house.
 I took photos along the way of the transformation and will show you step-by-step how to achieve the fake wound.
 This would be great if you are going to be a zombie or vampire for Halloween.

 Let’s get started!

 1: Elmer’s Glue | 2: Toilet Paper | 3: Toothpick | 4: L’Oreal W2 True Match Foundation | 5: Rimmel Transparent Stay Matte Pressed Powder | 6: Morphe Black Gel Eyeliner | 7: Morphe 35C Eyeshadow Palette | 8: Hard Candy Medium Light Glamoflauge Heavy Duty Concealer | 9: Cotton Swab | 10: Memebox #RD601 Adriana I’m Lip Liquid | 11: Red Food Coloring

 Step 1: Begin by spreading a small amount of glue onto the desired area (make sure that the surface is clean and dry); I used my fingers to dab and spread the glue onto my skin.

 Step 2: Wait a few seconds for the glue to become tacky, then roll two-three small pieces of toilet paper in between fingers to create circular strips and place them on top of the glue; position the strips alongside one another and add any leftover pieces on top or bottom of the two strips (this will help with the illusion of a cut wound later on, so feel free to add as many pieces as you like — it doesn’t have to be neat).